FBU-2018-jalvarado/item-share-app/README.md

 [ ] Owner will be paid through Stripe\
 [ ] Posting available items\
-[ ] User can can tap map for a CLLocation or convert address to a CLLocation
+[ ] User can can tap map for a CLLocation or convert address to a CLLocation [ ] Asking user for permission for location services

 Stretch